erva/CellAdapter/README.md

 @Override
 public int getItemViewType(int position) {
-	// Just as an example, return 0 or 2 depending on position
-	// Note that unlike in ListView adapters, types don't have to be contiguous return position % 2 * 2;
+	// Just as an example, return 0 or 2 depending on position return position % 2 * 2;
 }